Programme description

 Find out more about libraries and study spaces for postgraduate research students at Manchester.

 We also have one of the largest academic IT services in Europe - supporting world-class teaching and research.
-There are extensive computing facilities across campus, with access to standard office software as well as specialist programmes, all connected to the campus network and internet.
+There are extensive computing facilities across campus, with access to standard office software as well as specialist programmes.